bootdotdev/blog/content/clean-code/code-comments.md

 title: "Best Practices for Commenting Code"
 author: Lane Wagner
 date: "2020-10-29"
+lastmod: "2022-04-19"
 categories:
   - "clean-code"
 images:
   - /img/800/comment.webp
 ---

 I often hear that we need more and better comments in the code we write.
-In my experience, we often need _better_ comments, we rarely need more, and often we need _less_.
-Before you crucify me for my sacrilege, let me explain.
+In my experience, we frequently need *better* comments, we rarely need *more*, and we sometimes need *less*.
+Before you crucify me for my sacrilege, let me explain by giving you some of the "rules of thumb" I use for deciding when I should add a comment to my code.

-## #1 - Incorrect Comments
+## First, do no harm.
+If a comment is incorrect or outdated, update it or remove it

-Incorrect documentation is worse than no documentation, and redundant documentation is worthless.
-Let's remove the chaff.
-Developers typically (and rightly) take the path of least resistance when trying to figure out what a piece of code is doing.
-When provided a function with a comment, many developers will read the comment instead of reading the code itself, especially if the function is long and complex.
-Let's take a look at this trivial example:
+Incorrect documentation is **worse** than no documentation.

+When reading code, developers typically take the path of least resistance when trying to understand how it works.
+When provided a function with a comment, most developers will read the comment instead of reading the code itself, especially if the function is long and complex.
+Let's take a look at this trivial example of a small function:

 ```go
 // replace changes all the commas in the text to colons